pkramme/ip-service/README.md

 ## Usage
 `$ ip`

+`$ ip -listen :8000`
 If you want to specify the listening address, use the `listen` flag.
-`$ ip -listen :8000`
 If not launched with this flag, IP Service will listen on port 80.

+`$ ip -log /var/somewhere/logfile.log`
+If you want to change the log position, use the `log` flag.
+Normally, the log is in the same directory and is called `ipservice.log`.

 ## License
 Simplified BSD.
 See `LICENSE` file for more.